I’ve always been a big fan of giving canned pumpkin to my dogs.

 Is Canned Pumpkin Good For Dogs?

-Canned pumpkin has many great benefits for dogs and is safe to be given to most healthy dogs in moderation.
+Canned pumpkin has many great health benefits for dogs, including aiding with digestive health, and is safe to be given to most healthy dogs in moderation.

-Both fresh and canned pumpkin are good sources of nutrients and fiber.
+Both fresh pumpkin and canned pumpkin are good sources of nutrients and fiber.

-Canned pumpkin is an excellent source of soluble fiber that also contains essential vitamins and minerals.
+Canned pumpkin has high fiber content and is an excellent source of soluble fiber that also contains beta carotene, essential vitamins and minerals.

-Specifically, it contains vitamins A, C, E, potassium, and iron but it is about 90% water.
+Specifically, it contains vitamin A, vitamin C, vitamin E, potassium, and iron but it is about 90% water.

 Pumpkin For Dogs With Diarrhea